Last updated 22 May 2018

 If you submit a form, make a comment, or interact with this website in a way that requires you to submit information to us (such as name, email address, postal address etc), the submitted data is sent to us alone.
 We use this data to make contact with you in relation to your enquiry, or to send you mail and newsletters to inform you about our activities, or for informing you about opportunities for partnership, participation, giving or volunteering.

 3. Use of information collected automatically through our website

-Cookies on this site are only set if you submit a form, login or interact with the site by doing more than just clicking on simple links or reading the site content.
-We do not track your general use of our site.
+Cookies: Cookies on this site are only set if you submit a form, login or interact with the site by doing more than just clicking on simple links or reading the site content.

-Choices about cookies – You may configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is set.
+You have the choice of how you configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is set.
 Each browser is different, so check the “Help” menu of your browser to learn how to change your cookie preferences.

 4. Access to and sharing of data

 Access to any information/data we collect is limited only to the members of our staff/team who require that data to perform their duties.